Arcascope/pisces/README.md

 classes used for discovering and providing access to data sets in your chosen folder, as well as (trainable) classifiers.

-Pisces is designed to be extended to support new models, and , datasets, and evaluation metrics.
+Pisces is designed to be extended to support new models, datasets, and evaluation metrics.
 The `analyses` folder contains example notebooks that demonstrate how to use this code for comparing classifier performance on in-distribution and out-of-distribution accelerometer data.